GRIDAPPSD/gridappsd-state-estimator/README.md

 └───(Prerequisite libraries--SuiteSparse, ActiveMQ-CPP, Json)
 ````

-## Requirements
+## Prerequisites

-1. Docker ce version 17.12 or better.
-You can install this via the docker_install_ubuntu.sh script.  (note for mint you will need to modify the file to work with xenial rather than ubuntu generically)
+1. Docker ce version 17.12 or newer is required.
+You can install this via the docker_install_ubuntu.sh script in the gridappsd-docker repository described in the next step. (note for mint you will need to modify the file to work with xenial rather than ubuntu generically)

-2. Please clone the repository <https://github.com/GRIDAPPSD/gridappsd-docker> (refered to as gridappsd-docker repository).
-The state estimator is distributed pre-built under the gridappsd-docker repository, but you may instead build the state estimator from source code from its own repository if you wish to modify it, run a different branch than master, or otherwise run it outside the gridappsd-docker container.

-3. If you wish to run the state estimator provided with gridappsd-docker, follow the instructions in the following section, "Running state estimator from the container".

-4. Alternatively, to build the state estimator from source code and then run that version from the command line, skip to the section titled "Building state estimator" below.
+2. Clone the repository <https://github.com/GRIDAPPSD/gridappsd-docker> (referred to as gridappsd-docker repository).

 ```` bash
 ~/git
 └── gridappsd-docker
 ````

+3. To run the gridappsd-docker platform, follow the instructions provided at <https://github.com/GRIDAPPSD/gridappsd-docker/README.md>.

+4. To configure and run a simulation under the platform, follow the instructions provided at <https://gridappsd.readthedocs.io/en/master/using_gridappsd>.

+5. The state estimator is distributed pre-built under the gridappsd-docker repository, but you may instead build the state estimator from source code from its own repository if you wish to modify it, run a different branch than master, or otherwise run it outside the gridappsd-docker container.

+6. If you wish to run the state estimator provided with gridappsd-docker, follow the instructions in the following section, <#running-state-estimator-from-the-gridappsd-docker-container>.

+7. Alternatively, to build the state estimator from source code and then run that version from the command line, skip to the section <#building-state-estimator> below.

-## Running state estimator from the container
+## Running state estimator from the gridappsd-docker container

 1. Configure the simulation from the GRIDAPPSD platform web browser visualization.